-Coronary artery bypass surgery
+Coronary artery bypass surgery - excluding less invasive procedures

 Coronary artery bypass surgery with the use of bypass graft(s) to one or more coronary arteries for treatment of coronary artery disease.
 The surgery must be the most appropriate treatment for the disease.
 All non-surgical procedures such as laser, angioplasty or other intra-arterial techniques are excluded.